Man Group shares fall after report China head helping police probe

 Li became Man's China chairwoman in 2011, having previously worked as the head of MTV China.

-(Additional reporting by Nishant Kumar and Sinead Cruise in London; Writing by Rachel Armstrong; Editing by Alex Richardson and Mark Potter)
+(Reporting by Simon Jessop and Shu Zhang; Additional reporting by Nishant Kumar in London; Writing by Rachel Armstrong; Editing by Carolyn Cohn and Alex Richardson)